 This is probably the excuse that makes me the most concerned for your future.
 Do you realize that you don’t need to know anybody in the movie industry?
 At least not yet.
 For your first few features, forget about Hollywood.
 Instead focus on building your audience.

 The truth is, everybody starts at the same place.
 You get an idea for a project.
 You get an idea for the person you want to become.
 You wonder if you are crazy.
-Your friends and family make fun of you.
+Then your friends and family make fun of you.
 But you decide to take action anyway.
 You pick up a pen and paper and make a check list of how to make your movie.